 All returned checks will be assessed $27.50 or 5% of the check with a $250 maximum service charge.
 The amount of the original payment made by check or PayPal will also be due as non-negotiable payment such as a money order.
 Failure to correct payment issues may result in fees being applied to your bursar account or referral to the student conduct system, or law enforcement, depending on the circumstances.

 The Housing and Residence Life Contract Agreement and the right of occupancy are not transferable or assignable.
 Transference of assignment to siblings, children, extended family, or others is not permitted and shall result in contract termination, fines, and/or disciplinary action deemed appropriate by the Office of Housing and Residence Life.
 Persons other than those on the contract agreement or authorized and on record with the Office of Housing and Residence Life may not occupy the premises on a permanent or semi-permanent basis.

 Room assignment priority is based on the date of receipt of 1) the application and 2) the application fee.
-Although no guarantee is made, preferences for the building, room type, area, and roommate are considered in assigning rooms.
-Normally preference is given to current occupants.
+Students can request preferences for building, room type, and Residential Based Learning Communities on their application.
+Receiving specific preferences is not guaranteed.